-To maximize the value of Lacework AWS compliance reports, we recommend using suppression.
+To maximize the value of Lacework AWS compliance reports, Lacework recommends using suppression.
 In addition to the report itself, Lacework creates an alert for every violation when the report is first run.
-Subsequently, Lacework will create an alert when a compliant recommendation changes to non-compliant or if an additional resource associated with a non-compliant recommendation produces a violation.
-Automated reports are run once a day and additional reports can be run on demand.
+Subsequently, Lacework creates an alert when a compliant recommendation changes to non-compliant or if an additional resource associated with a non-compliant recommendation produces a violation.
+Automated reports run once a day and additional reports can be run on demand.

 Use suppression to help create a structured view of your AWS resources.
 In addition, it allows you to focus on those assets that are most important to you.

-To use suppression and write exceptions, navigate to AWS > Compliance Report.
+To use suppression and write exceptions, navigate to Compliance > AWS > Reports.
 Select a recommendation with a violation and expand to view the non-compliant resources with the option to suppress.
-If you determine that a non-compliant resource is expected, you can mark it as an exception, which means that it will no longer be evaluated.
+If you determine that a non-compliant resource is expected, you can mark it as an exception, which means that it will no longer be assessed.

-You can reactivate resources by either unchecking them individually or by clicking the Overflow column and selecting Restore these violations only.
+You can reactivate resources by either unchecking them individually or by clicking the Actions column and selecting Restore these violations only.

-When expanding the overflow column, you can also select ADVANCED SUPPRESSION, which provides additional options.
-To disable the recommendation entirely, click OFF in the Status column.
-Turning a recommendation OFF means that it will no longer be evaluated as part of the compliance report.
+When expanding the Actions column, you can also select Advanced Suppression, which provides additional options.
+To disable the recommendation entirely, click Off in the Status column.
+Turning off a recommendation means that it will no longer be assessed as part of the compliance report.

 To create a new custom exception rule, click +New Exception.
-The available fields are dependent on the type of recommendation.
+The available fields depend on the type of recommendation.
 Less complex recommendations typically have fewer options.

 Because AWS_CIS_4_2 supports exceptions by tag, you can use tags with your security groups to automatically suppress security_groups that are in violation by design.
 For example, you could create an AWS tag named 'ssh_access' with values of 'open' and 'limited'.
-You could then add the 'open' tag to any security groups, which you intend to be reachable from 0.0.0.0/0.
-As long as you included the tag upon creation, new security group exceptions would automatically be created.
+You could then add the 'open' tag to any security groups that you intend to be reachable from 0.0.0.0/0.
+As long as you included the tag upon creation, the new security group exceptions are automatically created.